Kozea/TeddyBar/pages/documentation.rst

       'save': function(){ alert('Save your document !') }
     }
   };

 If you want to create a button, just put a simple key/value in the menu like ``'Bold': 'bold'``

-The key stands for the label whereas the value is the name of your function (it uses ``execCommand by default``, but feel free to redefine your own function). `Click here to see all the commands supported by execCommand <http://www.w3.org/TR/html5/dnd.html#execCommand>`_.
+The key stands for the label whereas the value is the name of your function (it uses ``execCommand by default``, but feel free to redefine your own functions). `Click here to see all the commands supported by execCommand <http://www.w3.org/TR/html5/dnd.html#execCommand>`_.

 You can create <select> options by creating an array in the value like ``'Font Name': ['fontname', {'Fontin': 'fontin', 'Latin': 'latin modern'}]``

-Of course you can create icon groups by using a separator.
+You can also create icon groups by using a separator.
 Simply set the value of your property to ``null``, e.g. ``'separator': null``.

-For more information, see the `demo page </demo>`_.
+If you want to see how it looks, see the `demo page </demo>`_.